sorrowfulpredict/sorrowfulpredict/README.md

-✮⋆˙ | [ Interact With Caution ]: I am a very impatient person with slight anger issues . ⋆˚꩜｡
+✮⋆˙ | [ Interact With Caution ]: I can get pretty obnoxious and some things i say may offend others :c .
+I also sometimes tend to be in a very bad mood . ⋆˚꩜｡

 ✮⋆˙ | I usually do not interact first !
 But please don't be afraid to c+h or whisp to me !
 I love cuddles btw :3 ⋆˚꩜｡